Thoralf-M/wallet-core/docs/overview.md

 A signer is used to generate adddresses and sign transactions, it will be used by an account.

-Possible types are [Stronghold](https://github.com/iotaledger/stronghold.rs/), Ledger, LedgerSimulator, Mnemonic.
+Possible types are [Stronghold](https://github.com/iotaledger/stronghold.rs/), Ledger (only supports SignatureLockedSingle outputs), LedgerSimulator, Mnemonic and custom implementations could be added.

 ## Events